 If there are tax liabilities for a particular tax year (year one), they are due on the 31st of January of the following year (year two).

 You must pay on account of year two half of your year one liability on 31st January in year two and one half of your year one liability on 31st July in year three if you owe more than £1000.

 In the event that your liability for year two exceeds your payments on account, the balance is due on the 31st of January in year three (along with any payment on account expected for that year).

 Your liability for year two will be refunded, along with a small repayment supplement, if your liability is smaller than the previously made payment on account.

 Payments on account can be reduced if you think your tax liability will be lower in year two and you submit a claim declaring this.
 It is worth being sure of this though as in the event of underpayment, interest is charged.

 Let’s explain by way of an example:

-If she has not filed a paper tax return by 31st October 2017, she must file a tax return electronically by 31st January 2018 or she will be liable to a penalty of £100.
-There are certain individuals (e.g. politically sensitive individuals) who are not allowed to file electronically so they may have to file a paper return by this date instead.
-Returns cannot usually be filed electronically from overseas so you would need to arrange for us (or someone else in the UK) to file the return on your behalf.
+If she fails to file a paper tax return by 31st October 2023, she must submit an electronic tax return by 31st January 2024 or she will be subject to a penalty of £100.
+There may be circumstances where certain individuals (such as politically sensitive individuals) cannot file electronically, in which case they must file a paper return instead.
+It is generally not possible to file a tax return electronically from overseas, so you would need to arrange for a specialist tax accountant to do so for you.